As you get older, you will notice changes in your health. Some of these are a normal part of ageing, including:

-- did you know you can take a support person with you and ask for a translator?
+- If you want to, you can take a support person with you or ask for a translator

 Listen and share

-- say if you don't understand and if a drawing could help
+- Say if you don't understand or if a drawing or could help

-- say if you're having problems with your medicines or treatment, or can't afford them
+- Say if you are having problems with your medicines or treatment, or if you cannot afford them

 Note down what you need to do next

-When you collect your medicine from a pharmacy, you may want to ask these questions:
+When you collect your medicine from your pharmacy, you can ask them questions about your medication, such as: